'The Bachelor' is looking for love in Japan | The Japan Times

 “He was always very commitment-minded,” Farrell says.
 “He wasn’t in this for thrills, he signed on because he wanted true love.”

 Throughout the show, Kubo remains polite and gracious.
 The woman he ultimately chooses is modest and inexperienced (and still in college).
 For these reasons, “The Bachelor Japan” turned out to have quite a different flavor from the U.S. version.
 While kissing and/or spending the night is entirely acceptable there, in Japan it’s a big deal for the women to even touch Kubo.
 (They all ask his permission first.)
-If one ventures to kiss his cheek or give him a hug, the others, watching a monitor in another room, erupt in storms of jealousy.
+If one ventures to kiss his cheek or give him a hug, the others, watching from another room, erupt in storms of jealousy.
 (Spoiler alert, and interesting cultural note: The bachelor’s final choice remained demure and restrained throughout the series.)

 Kubo also shows himself to be respectful of every one of his potential in-laws, a factor that is all-important in a Japanese marriage.
-The mother of the final rose winner appears in the epilogue and officially gives her consent to the couples’ marriage. with Kubo replying that he would wait to tie the knot until her daughter graduated and “got some life experience” first.
+The mother of the final rose winner appears in the epilogue and officially gives her consent to the couples’ marriage, with Kubo replying that he would wait to tie the knot until her daughter graduated and “got some life experience” first.

 Out in the real world, dating in Japan (never mind marriage) has become a pretty dismal affair.
 According to Aera magazine, 70 percent of Japanese men and 60 percent of Japanese women between the ages of 18 and 34 are not in a romantic relationship.
 The aforementioned Michiru Izutsu professes that she prefers vicarious dating through TV over the real deal.

-Good news, Michiru: Amazon Prime Video has announced a new season of “The Bachelor Japan,” to come out in February of next year.
+Good news, Michiru: Amazon Prime Video has announced a new season of “The Bachelor Japan,” to come out next year.
 Asked if there will be a Japanese version of “The Bachelorette,” Farrell says there’s certainly a possibility it will happen.
 Personally speaking, the sooner the better.
 My sofa is ready and so is that bottle of wine.

-“The Bachelor Japan” is now streaming via Amazon Prime at www.amazon.co.jp/bchr.
+“The Bachelor Japan” is now streaming via Amazon Prime Video at www.amazon.co.jp/bchr.